How Long an H-1B Worker Can Stay in the United States

 The H-1B visa is a nonimmigrant visa.
 That means it it does not allow its holder to remain in the U.S. permanently, as an immigrant, but instead expires after a specified period of time.
-When the visa expires, the H-1B worker must either leave the United States, obtain an extension of the visa, or apply for a different visa.
-If the worker simply stays in the U.S. past the expiration of the visa, the worker loses legal status in the U.S. and can be deported (removed).
+When the visa expires, the H-1B worker must either leave the United States, obtain an extension of the visa, or apply for a different status.
+If the worker simply stays in the U.S. past the expiration of the visa, the worker loses legal status in the U.S. and can be removed (deported).

-A foreign worker with an H-1B visa can stay in the U.S. for a maximum of six years.
+A foreign worker with an H-1B visa can stay in the U.S. for a maximum of six years (plus extensions in certain circumstances, discussed below).
 The H-1B visa is initially valid for three years and can then be extended for another three years.
-At the expiration of the six-year maximum, the foreign worker must either leave the U.S. or obtain a different visa (such as an F-1 student visa or O-1 worker visa).
+At the expiration of the maximum period of stay, the foreign worker must either leave the U.S. or obtain a different status (such as an F-1 student or O-1 "extraordinary ability" worker).